 - De-Stressor: The ancient Greeks knew of the stress-busting powers of this herb and modern research confirms that the smell of rosemary can reduce cortisol levels, associated with stress.
 Sniff a bouquet of the fresh herb, or use a diffuser with a few drops of pure rosemary essential oil (purchased at any health food store) to flood the senses and help lessen your stress and anxiety.

 - Digestive Aid: Fresh rosemary (in small doses) can aid digestion as it stimulates the production of bile, helping to better neutralize acidic foods in the stomach.
 Brew a cup of rosemary tea (recipe below) to help treat stomach problems such as cramps, bloating, constipation, or indigestion.

-- Eases Asthma and Allergies: Due to rosemary’s antihistamine properties, it can reduce severity of allergies and help individuals with asthma, reducing inflammation of the airway.
-Try a fragrant and relaxing rosemary herbal steam: Boil four cups of water and poor over a handful of fresh or dried rosemary leaves in a bowl.
+- Eases Asthma and Allergies: Due to rosemary’s antihistamine properties, it can reduce the severity of allergies and help individuals with asthma, reducing inflammation of the airway.
+Try a fragrant and relaxing rosemary herbal steam: Boil four cups of water and pour over a handful of fresh or dried rosemary leaves in a bowl.
 Place your head over the bowl and capture the healing herb vapor by draping a towel over your head while you inhale the steam for relief.

-- Helps Control Hair Loss and Dandruff: Because rosemary oil increases blood circulation it can be used to treat hair loss and irritating dandruff, while improving scalp condition.
+- Helps Control Hair Loss and Dandruff: Because rosemary oil increases blood circulation it can be used to treat hair loss and irritating dandruff while improving scalp condition.
 After washing hair, massage the scalp with a few drops of rosemary-infused oil (recipe below).